ec0629/node-recipes/README.md

 ## Recipe 27: improving cpu utilization using the cluster module
 Advanced Node.js, Samer Buna, Pluralsight, (February 16, 2017)
 - this example demonstrates the performance improvements achieved by employing node clusters
+- **NOTE:** when using clusters each worker process has its own namespace and therefore caching data and user sessions need to be handled either in database or in-memory storage such as redis
 - it also demonstrates how to cache and share common data to further improve efficiency
 - test load capabilities using apache benchmark tool
 1. Install apache bench